Centre for Teaching Support & Innovation Annual Report for 2015-16 (in PDF format)

 “My work as a trainer with the TATP facilitated such important learning for me.
 I know that I am a better teacher as a result of the things that I have learned about myself, about teaching in higher education and through the people I have met from across the university who really care about teaching and improving undergraduate education.”

 Dr. Bethany J. Osborne, Professor of Community Studies, Sheridan Institute of Technology and Advanced Learning (also known as Sheridan College)

 “The TATP workshops exposed me to new teaching methods, the importance of maintaining a teaching portfolio, strategies for fostering academic integrity, and the role of Accessibility Services.
 Peer discussion during the workshops was particularly helpful since we shared many interdisciplinary perspectives.”

 – TATP workshop participant

 “Working for the TATP has taught me as much about myself and my potential, as it has about higher education and teaching.
-The transferable skills I continue to gain from a unique peer training teaching model have shaped me as a leader, decision maker and strategist inside and
+The transferable skills I continue to gain from a unique peer training teaching model have shaped me as a leader, decision maker and strategist inside and outside the classroom.”

 – Leanne DeSouza, TATP, Trainer and PhD Candidate, Institute for Medical Sciences